AntonMu/TrainYourOwnYOLO/README.md

 # TrainYourOwnYOLO: Building a Custom Object Detector from Scratch [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

 This repo let's you train a custom image detector using the state-of-the-art [YOLOv3](https://pjreddie.com/darknet/yolo/) computer vision algorithm.
 For a short write up check out this [medium post](https://medium.com/@muehle/how-to-train-your-own-yolov3-detector-from-scratch-224d10e55de2).
+This repo works with the latest versions of tensorflow (2.3) and keras (2.4).

 ### Pipeline Overview